cms-bph/BToKstarMuMu/README.md

-# Package for B To K* Mu Mu Analysis
+# Package for B To Kstar Mu Mu Analysis